 - Competency management can identify which skills a person needs to perform well in order to succeed in their specific role.

 - This ability to identify which skills are necessary for a job means that HR can better identify the candidates that will succeed in the role.

-- Onboarding and training is made easier, as there is a structure in place.
+- Employee onboarding and training is made easier, as there is a structure in place.
 Employees who receive clear, defined instructions of their job parameters will do better in their roles.

 - Productivity is improved by the ability to evaluate skills, identify which ones an employee is lacking, and providing the necessary training.

 - Errors and other issues will be decreased as a result of this improved training.